 Remember, we are offering a free meal kit to existing customers for EVERY referral to our service that places an order.
 Thanks!

-Celebrating the “Invention” of the Denver Flat.
+Celebrating the “Invention” of the Petit Filet.
 We live in such a remarkable age of technological invention, whether it's the Echo, Facebook, or the iphone.
 However, this Age of Technology has overlooked some of the great advancements in others fields….such as the invention of new steaks!
 Wait, what?
 Cows have been domesticated for 6,000 years, so how can a new steak be invented?

 Remember the “Beef, it's what’s for Dinner” campaign with the voiceovers first from Robert Mitchum and then later by Sam Elliot?
 Well, that was part of the Beef Checkoff Program, which was created by Congress in 1985 with the passage of the “Beef Promotion and Research Act,” meant to increase the domestic and/or international demand for beef.
 As part of that legislation, researchers at the Universities of Nebraska and Florida received a grant in 2002 to “discover” new and flavorful cuts of meat from the cow’s primary muscle groups.